onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 I was a bit envious of someone who had a profound experience with a lightning & a revelation - I thought that couldn’t happen to me.
 I even roleplayed jokingly (and sometimes a bit more seriously) experiencing such a thing but I never realle believed even for a second - but this event was the first time I couldn’t be 100% certain
-I’m the chosen one because I chose myself - ordinary people can choose to be extraordinary "I am who I am" as an episode
-It was a mystical experience of ultimate reality
+I’m the chosen one because I chose myself - ordinary people can choose to be extraordinary "I am who I am" as an episode what is the potential of the 21st century to produce a prophet-like figure? that's where I come in It was a mystical experience of ultimate reality
 It feels weird saying that because I used to be the last person who would utter the word mystical I was jealous of not even being able to imagine such a thing to happen to me - but I wanted it.
 And perhaps me wanting it is what lead to it and my brain induced it.
 But that’s the thing - for the first time I can’t in all honesty say - and that experience of something being out there - above you, within you - that infinity - that’s I guess the feeling religious people have when they think of God - and I sort of experienced it - something of reverence to which you can attach your value hierarchy and impose constraints upon yourself through it or him.
 For the first time in my life I’ve been blessed with doubt - doubt if what we’re seeing is all there is to see or if there is something more/else